amzyei/lazyCat/README.md

-# Heimdallr Terminal Emulator
+# Heimdallr Terminal Emulator (Debian application)

 A terminal,
 We are focused on its lightness and speed!
-Finally, it can be a permanent terminal for you! this terminal witten in C and Gtk framework because HEIMDALLR must be a SUPER lightweight.
+Finally, it can be a permanent terminal for you! this terminal, written in C and Gtk framework because HEIMDALLR must be SUPER lightweight.

-SIZE : 23KB :D
+SIZE: 19KB :D

-after compile !!!!!!!!!!!!!!!!!!!!!
+after compile!

 # screenshots